fattyageboy/berthcare/design-documentation/features/visit-verification/README.md

 ### What Regulators Want

 - Proof visit happened
-- Proof nurse was there
+- Proof caregiver was there
 - Proof of duration
 - Audit trail